 Falls and Drops

 If your child fell or was dropped at daycare, they could suffer serious head injuries or brain trauma that might cause substantial harm.
-Injuries from falls can be compensated if they were caused by unsafe conditions on the premises that should have been cleaned or repaired, such as uncleared ice or snow on the playground or slippery floors in the bathroom.
+Injuries from falls can be compensated if they were caused by unsafe conditions on the premises that should have been cleaned or repaired, such as unsafe equipment on playgrounds or slippery floors in the bathroom.
 If your child was dropped by a daycare worker that was not paying attention, you can also usually claim compensation to hold them liable.

 Electrocution, Burns, and Premises Liability Injuries